LASIEC debunks allegations of unpaid ad hoc staff

 By Olayinka Ajayi

-Lagos State Independent Electoral Commission, LASIEC, headed by Rtd.
-Justice Omobolanle Abidemi Okikiolu-Ighile has debunked reports alleging that its ad hoc staff of outrage over unpaid wages.
+The Lagos State Independent Electoral Commission, LASIEC, headed by Rtd.
+Justice Omobolanle Abidemi Okikiolu-Ighile has debunked reports alleging unpaid wages to its ad hoc staff.

 According to the statement, “LASIEC highly values the contributions of ad hoc staff who ensured the successful conduct of the Saturday, July 12, 2025, local government elections.
 Contrary to the publication, all duly verified ad hoc staff have been paid in accordance with the established schedule, with payments completed within the last two weeks, which is unprecedented in the history of the Commission.